Crime in Sweden: Young offenders

 According to the Penal Code, persons under 15 who have committed a crime cannot be sentenced to any sanction.
 If the under age offender is in need of corrective measures due to the crime, it is the responsibility of the National Board of Health and Welfare to rectify the situation, either by ordering that he be put into care in a family home or a home with special supervision.

 As a rule, offenders between 15 and 17 are subject to sanctions under the Act on Special Rules for the Care of the Young (SFS 1980:621) instead of normal criminal sanctions.
 An offender aged 15 and 17 years old, who have committed serious or repeated crimes, and is sentenced to prison or closed juvenile care usually serves time in a special youth home run by the National Board of Institutional Care.
 A person under 18 years is only sentenced to prison during exceptional circumstances.
 In less serious cases, fines are levied.

 For offenders between 18 and 19 years of age, measures in accordance with the Act on Special Rules for the Care may only be used to a limited extent.
 A person over 18 but under 21 can be sentenced to prison only if there are special reasons for this, with regard to the crime, or for other special reasons.
-A person who is under 21 when a crime was committed may receive milder sentencing than that normally stipulated, and may never be sentenced to life imprisonment if the crime was committed before Jan 2 2022.
+A person who is under 21 when a crime was committed may receive milder sentencing than that normally stipulated, and may never be sentenced to life imprisonment if the crime was committed before January 2, 2022.

 There are no age limits for the application of conditional sentences.

 Incarceration rate

-Sweden had an incarceration rate of 66 persons per 100,000 inhabitants in 2013, which is significantly lower than in most other countries.
-By comparison, the EU average incarceration rate in the period 2008–2010 was 126 persons per 100,000.
+In 2022, Sweden had an incarceration rate of 96 persons per 100,000 inhabitants, lower than the European Union average of 108 prisoners per 100,000 inhabitants.
+This is a significant increase from 2013's of 66 persons per 100,000 inhabitants, which was significantly lower than most other countries at the time.
+The EU average incarceration rate in the period 2008–2010 was 126 persons per 100,000.

 In 2012, approximately 12,000 prison terms were handed down—a level comparable to the one in the mid-1970s.
 The number of people sentenced to prison went down in the nine-year period of 2004–2013, but the average sentence length (approximately 8.4 months) has not been affected.

+Due to an increase in incarceration rates, in 2025, Sweden announced a planned increase in prison capacity from 9,000 spaces to 27,000 spaces by 2033 and that it would consider sending incarcerated individuals to serve their sentences abroad.